 Appalachian Poetry for Children and Young Adults

-Note: Many picture books have poetic texts (such as George Ella Lyon's picture books) and some picture books or longer books are based on or contain traditional songs and rhymes (such as most children's books by May Justus).
+Note: Many picture books also have poetic texts (such as George Ella Lyon's picture books) and some picture books or longer books are based on or contain traditional songs and rhymes (such as most of the children's books by May Justus).

 See also Complete List of AppLit Pages on Poetry.

 Carson, Jo.
 Stories I Ain't Told Nobody Yet: Selections from the People Pieces.
 New York: Theatre Communications Group, 1991.
 Engaging poems that tell stories of the everyday lives and observations of Appalachian people, based on conversations that Carson recorded and turned into "people pieces" for her dramatic performances.
 Library journals reviewed this book as being suitable for ages 12 and up, or grade 9 and up.
 In the last poem (no. 54), an old woman wishes her offpspring would visit before she dies so she can tell the "stories I ain't told nobody yet."